mermaid-js/mermaid/docs/sequenceDiagram.md

 Param | Description | Default value
 --- | --- | ---
 mirrorActor | Turns on/off the rendering of actors below the diagram as well as above it | false bottomMarginAdj | Adjusts how far down the graph ended.
-Wide borders styles with css could generate unwantewd clipping which is why this config param exists. | 1
+Wide borders styles with css could generate unwanted clipping which is why this config param exists. | 1